bitcoin-abe/bitcoin-abe/README.md

-Blakecoin-Abe: a free block chain browser for the Blakecoin currencies. https://github.com/knorrly/blakecoin-abe
+Blakecoin-Abe: a free block chain browser for the Blakecoin currency. https://github.com/knorrly/blakecoin-abe

 forked from